btcpayserver/btcpayserver-doc/docs/Development/README.md

 - [Docker deployment](https://docs.btcpayserver.org/Docker/) (Using a `docker-compose.yml` file which bundle all the dependencies together, in almost any environment)
 - [Manual deployment](/Deployment/ManualDeployment.md) (Downloading, building and running all the dependencies by yourself)

-Some community members also offer [third-party hosting](/Deployment/ThirdPartyHosting.md) (Having someone else manage BTCPayServer for you).
+Some community members also offer [third-party hosting](/Deployment/ThirdPartyHosting.md) (Having someone else manage BTCPay Server for you).

 Remember the **huge value** of having **direct control** of your wallet and web service; for this reason we recommend you use [Azure deployment](/Deployment/Azure.md) or [Web-Interface deployment](/Deployment/LunaNode.md) and **do the setup yourself** - it is pretty easy!